-Positions that feel The Challenge: Focuses on the past; resists growth.
+The Challenge: Focuses on the past; resists growth.

 The Traditionalist can’t conceive of doing ministry any other way than how it’s always been done.
-These people are completely unaware that people, trends, and effective programs are much different today than they were in 1952 — or even 1996!
+These people are completely unaware that people, trends, and effective programs are much different today than they were in 1952—or even 1996!
 Traditionalists are territorial and tend to think if a person hasn’t been in the church for more than, say, 30 years, he or she doesn’t have anything meaningful to contribute.